Few characters have undergone such a transformation so quickly as Scrooge during three nights in the classic A Christmas Carol by Charles Dickens.

 What do you think the ghost would find about your own life, and how do you feel about it?

-Curiously this ghost has probably the one we are most familiar with.
-It’s the one we feel when we have a niggling sensation that something is wrong with out lives.
+Curiously this ghost is probably the one we are most familiar with.
+It’s the one we feel when we have a niggling sensation that something is wrong with our lives.

-Chances are some of your answers will not be what you want them to be, and this is the purpose of this ghost.
-But do not forget a caveat.
+Chances are some of your answers will not be what you want them to be, and this is the mission of this ghost.
+Just don’t forget a caveat.
 We can’t spend all of our time on things we want to do.
-The question is what free time do you have, and what do you do with it?

 The Ghost of the future